 In this article, we demonstrate several ways to utilize advanced filter for unique records only.

-4 Ways to Apply Advanced Filter for Unique Records Only in Excel
+Use Advanced Filter for Unique Records Only in Excel: 4 Ways

 Method 1: Excel Advanced Filter Feature to Filter Unique Records